nighthawkcoders/teacher_portfolio/_posts/2024-01-08-CSSE-oop-game-levels2.md

         }
     }

-    // Helper function for button click
-    function waitForButton(buttonName) {
+    // Helper function that waits for a button click event function waitForButton(buttonName) {
-      // resolve the button click
-      return new Promise((resolve) => {
+      // Returns a promise that resolves when the button is clicked return new Promise((resolve) => {
           const waitButton = document.getElementById(buttonName);
-          const waitButtonListener = () => {
+          // Listener function to resolve the promise when the button is clicked const waitButtonListener = () => {
               resolve(true);
           };
-          waitButton.addEventListener('click', waitButtonListener);
+          // Add the listener to the button's click event waitButton.addEventListener('click', waitButtonListener);
       });
     }